 - Loss of coordination and muscular control

-When an individual mixes cocaine and heroin for speedballing, they are not only assuming the risks of the individual drugs, but they are introducing potentially unstable synergistic effects that each component drug can have on the other.
-There are also the intensely powerful or long-lasting effects that the user desires, which may be attractive to the user, but may also prove to be very dangerous or even deadly.
+When an individual mixes cocaine and heroin for speedballing, they are not only assuming the risks of the individual drugs but also introducing potentially dangerous synergistic effects each component drug can have on the other.
+There are also the intensely powerful or long-lasting effects that the user desires, which may be attractive to the user, but may also prove very dangerous or deadly.

-Since heroin slows the central nervous system down, and cocaine speeds it up, so many times the individual speedballing will not feel as “high” as they normally would because of the opposite effects.
+Since heroin slows the central nervous system down and cocaine speeds it up, the individual speedballing will often not feel as “high” as they normally would because of the opposite effects.
 Additionally, cocaine wears off much quicker than heroin, meaning that when the mixture is injected, some individuals may be setting a time-delay overdose for themselves.

 - Elevated heart rate